Fort Lauderdale Product Liability Lawyer

-Another common term used to describe many product liability cases is a “defective product” lawsuit, and although this term is applicable for many different situations, it does not cover the entire spectrum of possible lawsuits.
+Another common term used to describe many product liability cases in Fort Lauderdale and nationwide is a “defective product” lawsuit, and although this term is applicable for many different situations, it does not cover the entire spectrum of possible lawsuits.
 Essentially, a product liability lawsuit of any kind—regarding defective products or not—posits that the seller or manufacturer owed the plaintiff a duty to keep their product safe for use and that the user was injured as a result of the seller or manufacturer’s failure to provide a safe product.

 There are three different types of product liability cases: